khwang0/COMP2026-2223PA1/readme.md

-> Special thanks to Leo Lau and Sherry Wong for initial comments and debug.
+> Special thanks to Leo Lau, Sherry Wong, and various students for comments and debug.
+> ## Update:
+> 2022-09-29:
+> - Eliminate the draw rule
+> - Fixing a bug related to a double "CheckMate" condition in the demo program
+> - Changing the Connect4 image to avoid confusion (8 columns in our version)